Gertse County

-or Gaize County (改则县) is a county located in Ngari Prefecture in the northwest of the Tibet Autonomous Region, bordering Xinjiang to the north.
+or Gaize County (改则县) is a county located in Ngari Prefecture in the northwest of the Tibet Autonomous Region, China, bordering Xinjiang to the north.

 Name

 Gêrzê is the Tibetan word for a special type of local-style dwelling built on the peak of a mountain.

 History

 The area was originally inhabited by nomadic tribes.

-In the aftermath of the Annexation of Tibet by the People's Republic of China in the early 1950s, People's Liberation Army troops were stationed in Gêrzê.
+In the aftermath of the annexation of Tibet by the People's Republic of China in the early 1950s, People's Liberation Army troops were stationed in Gêrzê.

-On May 3, 1960, the Gêrzê County Committee of the Communist Party of China was established.
+On May 3, 1960, the Gêrzê County Committee of the Chinese Communist Party was established.
 On October 1, 1960, the Gêrzê County government was established.

 At 2:01 AM on February 21, 2020, a 5.0 magnitude earthquake struck in Gêrzê County (epicenter: 34.56°N 85.68°E).

 At 2:12 AM on March 10, 2020, a 5.0 magnitude earthquake struck in Gêrzê County (epicenter: 32.84°N 85.52°E) followed by a 3.7 magnitude and a 3.4 magnitude aftershock.
 No casualties were reported.

 On May 8, 2020, eight suspects were arrested and eighty-nine antelope skins were confiscated in connection with reported Tibetan antelope poaching in the county.